 The purpose of this research effort is the implementation of MBSE design methodology that uses functional allocation of requirements to physical form as the initial sizing and synthesis tool architecture basis.
 The framework will be implemented in a software environment useful for concept exploration and design, especially as a first level tool to allow government designers to explore concept possibilities.
 The method implements design in a “solution neutral” environment that allows the designer to allocate function to form in various ways.
 As an example, vehicle platform-specific considerations may be analyzed, such as wheels versus tracks, as well as system of system considerations for possibly a maneuver unit of action.

 The capabilities that have an effect on mission effectiveness are not independent or separable.
 Use of MBSE methods and tools allows the mapping of the interconnections to be defined, studied, and arranged providing insight into how the design may best be accomplished.
-The ability to identify functions in a solution neutral sense, then allows designers from various disciplines to proceed in their own process of mapping function to form allowing the design team to work independently.
+The ability to identify functions in a solution neutral sense allows designers from various disciplines to proceed in their own process of mapping function to form, allowing the design team to work independently.
 If the system-level interconnections are understood, then the dependencies can be accounted for in the process, and the resulting design will have a more even fidelity across the needed design disciplines, and concept exploration can come closer to achieving a total system solution.

 The MBSE approach means that the system mission capabilities and operational scenarios are defined in conjunction with probabilistic MOEs, which are then linked to appropriate functions related to protection, lethality, and mobility as determined by the team.
 The combat vehicle platform is designed to include combat and weapon systems integrated and mapped through functional allocation.
-This methodology identifies functions requiring fulfillment, presents physical design parameters to meet these needs, and maps their interrelationship.
+This methodology identifies functions requiring fulfillment, presents physical design parameters to meet these needs, and maps their interrelationships.